nyno-kb/python-101/_episodes/02-data-types.md

 {: .output}

 ### Mathematical operations
 You can do a large range of mathematical calculations and operations with integers and floats.
-Here are a few examples
+Here are a few examples, for an extended overview you can fold out a table at the end of this section.

 #### Multiplication
 You can multiply in Python using the *